ellioseven/de/README.md

 This is a flexible and highly configurable Drupal development environment.

-This repository acts as a boilerplate for a  simple and sharable environment for Drupal developers and teams.
-Environments should be as easy as cloning and then booting them up.
+The repository acts as a starting point for a simple and sharable environment.
+Environments should be as easy as cloning and booting up.

 ## Compatibility